sparrowml/soil-sampling/README.md

 ## `POST /mapunits`

-Return only the MUKEY map unit polygons and IDs for a region.
+Return only the MUKEY map unit polygons, IDs and names for a region.

 ### Parameters